Earlham College is offering a new scholarship to students of Wayne County Area Chamber of Commerce members.

 The scholarship is the latest initiative offered by Earlham to create stronger relationships with its neighbors and make an Earlham education as affordable as possible.

-Earlham also offers the Heartland Region Scholarship, an $8,000 scholarship over four years that is automatically awarded to anyone living outside of Wayne County but within a 150-mile radius of campus with an offer for admission.
+Earlham also offers the Heartland Region Scholarship, an $8,000 scholarship over four years that is automatically awarded to anyone living within a 150-mile radius of campus with an offer for admission.

 Graduates of Ivy Tech Community College, which has campuses across Indiana, can also transfer to Earlham and earn a bachelor’s degree in as little as two years as part of a historic partnership reached earlier this year.
 The transfer agreement is available in six popular courses of study, including biology, chemistry, computer science, global management, psychology, or social services.